Topics Map > Microsoft 365 > Email

 - Log into Outlook on the web.

-- Open the app launcher tool in the top left of your Outlook on the web window as shown below.
+- Open the app launcher tool in the top left of your Outlook on the web window and select Outlook as shown below.

 This is where you'll find your messages.